Hironori Ōtsuka: Shotokan karate

 Jujutsu was not to become his primary art, however; in 1922, Ōtsuka began training in Shotokan karate under Gichin Funakoshi, who was a new arrival in Japan.
-In 1927, he also established a medical practice and specialized in treating martial arts training injuries.
+In 1927, he also established a medical practice and specialised in treating martial arts training injuries.

 By 1928, Ōtsuka was an assistant instructor in Funakoshi's school.
 He also trained under Chōki Motobu and Kenwa Mabuni, and studied kobudo, around this time. Ōtsuka began to have philosophical disagreements with Funakoshi, and the two men parted ways in the early 1930s.
 This may have come, in part, from his decision to train with Motobu.
 Funakoshi's karate emphasized kata, a series of movements and techniques linked by the fighting principles.
 Funakoshi did not believe that sparring was necessary for realistic training.
 Motobu, however, emphasized the necessity of free application, and created a series of two-person kumite called yakusoku kumite.

 Wado-ryu karate

 On April 1, 1934, Ōtsuka opened his own karate school the Dai Nippon Karate Shinko Kai at 63 Banchi Suehiro-Cho, Kanda, Tokyo.
 He blended Shotokan karate with his knowledge of Shindō Yōshin-ryū jujutsu to form Wadō-ryū karate, although the art would only later take on this name several years later.
 With recognition of his style as an independent karate style, Ōtsuka became a full-time instructor.
 In 1940, his style was registered at the Butokukai, Kyoto, for the demonstration of various martial arts, together with Shotokan, Shitō-ryū, and Gōjū-ryū.

 Following World War II, the practice of martial arts in Japan was banned.
 After a few years, however, the ban was lifted; through the 1950s, Ōtsuka held various karate competitions.
 In 1964, three of Ōtsuka's students Tatsuo Suzuki, Toru Arakawa, and Hajime Takashima) from Nihon University toured Europe and the United States of America, demonstrating Wadō-ryū karate.